Skip to navigation Skip to content

 Your hip replacement questions answered

-If hip pain is severely affecting your quality of life, making it difficult for you to complete everyday tasks or your pain isn’t relieved by medication, total hip replacement may be right for you.
+If hip pain is severely affecting your quality of life, making it difficult for you to complete everyday tasks or your pain isn’t relieved by medication, total hip replacement surgery may be right for you.

 Total hip replacement is one of the most successful operations in medicine – it has changed millions of lives.
 It involves replacing the ball and socket of the hip with an artificial joint made from metal, plastic or ceramic.
 The aim of the surgery is to reduce pain and enable mobility – although, a replacement hip may not provide the same mobility as a natural one.